 Foods that Boost Growth Hormone

 One of the compounds that negatively affect GH is sugar.
-The regular consumption of processed sugar, commercial sugary snacks, sugary drinks, and baking goods should be avoided because they increase blood sugar levels and decrease GH levels, facilitating fat storage.
+The regular consumption of processed sugar, commercial sugary snacks, sugary drinks, and baked goods should be avoided because they increase blood sugar levels, decrease GH levels, and facilitate fat storage.
 Additionally, try to avoid sugar post-workout and before sleeping so you can obtain the GH boost that exercise and sleep can give you.